Transboundary Animal Disease Fellowship Program (5 positions available)

 - Ability to wear personal protective equipment under extreme conditions of heat or cold, including but not limited to various respiratory protection devices, Tyvek, boots, gloves, etc.

-- Ability to work in a job with the potential for safety hazard exposures, chemical, and infectious disease exposure.
+- Ability to work with the potential for safety hazard exposures, chemical, and infectious disease exposure.
 Protective vaccines will be offered as needed.

 Successful applicants chosen to participate in the Transboundary Animal Disease Fellowship program are required to undergo a background check and maintain a favorable select agent Security Risk Assessment (SRA) clearance and registration as prescribed by the Federal Select Agent Program.
 Additionally, successful applicants are required to be U.S. citizens in order to participate in research fellowships.